 So why am I harping on about this example for so long?
 Well, I think it’s so fitting because a conversation with my brother made me understand that it’s actually a perfect demonstration of life based on agile values.

 This finding is particularly relevant in connection with innovation.
 As you know, most ideas are simply not good.
-Depending on where you read them, you will also know that only one in ten ideas have any real potential.
+Depending on where you read them, you'll find that only one in ten ideas have any real potential.
 An innovative company, therefore, is always interested in bad ideas dying out quickly, because then nobody has to deal with them anymore.
 So, in the end, nobody had to design the films.
 Nobody had to attach them to the fridges.
 And nobody had to change the way the refrigerators are filled, and therefore think about how to explain to someone that the now non-existent water bottles have to be placed on the top shelves.
 And we no longer had to argue about the possibility of offending or patronizing adults.

-But before I do that, I would like to emphasize the importance of microblogs as a channel on the intranet.
+But before I do that, I’d like to emphasize the importance of microblogs as a channel on the intranet.
 I’d started to tout my idea for the fridge film in a chat.
 Although this is where I received the initial approval for the idea, it was dumped later on in the microblog.
 Interestingly, one of the people involved in the microblog discussion was also a member of the chat group but didn’t make any comment there.
 Why not?
 To understand this, we need to compare the two different formats: group chat and microblog.

 Link to this page: https://seibert.biz/intranetbookconceptsinternally